President's House (College of William & Mary)

-The President's House is the residence of the President of the College of William and Mary in Virginia in Williamsburg, Virginia.
+The President's House is the residence of the President of the College of William & Mary in Williamsburg, Virginia.
 Constructed in 1732, the building still serves its original purpose and is among the oldest buildings in Virginia.
-Since its construction only one of the college's presidents, Robert Saunders, Jr., has not moved into the building, which is let for free to the president.
-The President's House is the College’s third-oldest building and the oldest official college presidential residence in the United States.
+Since its construction only one of the college's presidents, Robert Saunders Jr., has not moved into the building, which is let for free to the president.
+The President's House is William & Mary's third-oldest building and the oldest official college presidential residence in the United States.

 Location

 The President's House is located on the College's Ancient Campus (also known as "Historic Campus").
 Situated northeast of the Wren Building and facing the Brafferton to the building's south, the President's House is considered to be a component of the Wren Building's forecourt.
 Together, these seventeenth-century structures form the centerpiece of the Virginia Landmarks Register's Williamsburg Historic District.

 The three buildings occupy the wedge formed by the confluence of Richmond Road and Jamestown Road.
 These two roads originate at Richmond (the current capital of Virginia) and Jamestown (the first capital of the Colony of Virginia), intersecting at the western terminus of Duke of Gloucester Street and forming an intersection referred to by locals as "Confusion Corner" or "College Corner".
 President's House is visible looking west from Duke of Gloucester Street in present-day Merchant's Square of Colonial Williamsburg.